top of page

 People have a wide range of requirements, but there are some common themes that appear.
 For example, you may be looking for short-term coaching to figure out a particular challenge at work.
 Maybe you feel stuck and unsure of where you are going in life or have a big life decision to figure out after a recent loss, divorce, or redundancy.
 Alternatively, you may wish to explore a challenging relationship with your partner or other family members.
 You may also be reading this looking for some guidance on how best to support yourself while you support a loved one who is having a difficult time with their mental health.
 This might need just one session…or perhaps a few more.

-However, there are situations where it could be longer term and more in-depth work around past trauma or religious/high control group that you already know is troubling you.
+However, there are situations where it could be longer term and more in-depth work around past trauma or a religious/high control group experience that you already know is troubling you.
 For some, having a mental health diagnosis means struggling with difficult symptoms and feelings of shame.
 The work here is often about being heard in a safe space as you begin to understand yourself while developing practical and effective coping skills, and building that life worth living.

 The reality is, you may have read all that and be thinking ‘I am a combination of many of the above and do not know where to start'.